cpplibv/libv/LIBV-TODO.md

-	libv.ui: mark remove is non-sense for static component system, or composite objects, hide it libv.ui: add a glr::remote& to UI to simplify app::frame libv.ui: component position is currently relative to origin, once 'frame' and 'scroll' component comes in this will change
+	libv.ui: mark remove is non-sense for static component system, or composite objects, hide it libv.ui: add a glr::remote& to UI to simplify app::frame libv.ui: component position is currently relative to origin, once 'frame' and 'scroll' component comes in this will change libv.ui: idea: For UI 2D picker use the mouse wheel with indication beside the cursor to select underlying components

 layout
 	libv.ui: doLayout1 should use the return channel instead of member cache